kismetwireless/kismet-docs/devel/rest/015-logins_and_sessions.md

 As of `2019-04-git`, all interaction with the Kismet server requires a login.

+As of `2020-10-git`, all endpoints on the Kismet server support a role:  All login sessions made with the admin username and password are granted the `admin` role.
+The `admin` role has access to all endpoints.
+Additional sessions may be set by creating API keys with an assigned role which restricts the available endpoints of the session.

 A session will automatically be created during authentication to any endpoint which requires login information, and returned in the `KISMET` session cookie.

 Logins may be manually validated against the `/session/check_session` endpoint if validating user-supplied credentials.